-- Commenting : Use of standard C and C++ commenting style i.e., (//) – for single line and (/* */) – for multi-line, is highly encouraged and use of Python or Perl style of commenting i.e., (#), is discouraged.
+- Comments: Use of standard C and C++ commenting style i.e., (//) for single line and (/* */) for multiple-line, is highly encouraged and use of Python or Perl style of commenting i.e., (#), is discouraged.

 - Line length and Indentation: It is a standard recommendation to not exceed more than 75-85 characters per line of code.
-One must not use tabs for indentation instead use 4 spaces as it is the standard indenting method in most programming languages.
+One must not use tabs for indentation instead use spaces as it is the standard indenting method in most programming languages.
 One statement per line or else split lines for long multiple ones.

-- Structuring the control flow statements: The control flow or conditional statements must be written in such a way so that it could be differentiated from function call statements.
-While writing if, for, while, switch and other control flow statements there must be one space between the keyword and the opening parenthesis.
+- Control structures: The control flow or conditional statements must be written in such a way so that they could be differentiated from function call statements.
+While writing if, for, else, foreach, do, while, switch, and other controls flow statements there must be one space between the keyword and the opening parenthesis.
 The function definitions do not have any space between the function name and opening parenthesis.

-- Naming Variables : Here are few conventions that one must follow in order to name the variables:
+- Naming variables: There are few conventions that one must follow in order to name the variables:

 - Use of lower case letters to name the variables.